gitony0101/X4DS/ISLR/Chap 3 Linear Regression.md

 ## 1. Simple linear regression

-It is a very straightforward simple linear regression approach for predicting a quantitative response Y on the basis of a single predictor variable X. It assumes that there is approximately a linear relationship between $X$ and $Y$.
+Simple linear regression:predicting a quantitative response Y on the basis of a single predictor variable X.
+It assumes that there is approximately a linear relationship between $X$ and $Y$.
 Mathematically, we can write this linear relationship as:

 $$
-Y ≈ β_0 + β_1X
+Y ≈ β_0 + β_1X~~~~~~~(3.1)
 $$

 We will sometimes describe (3.1) by saying that we are regressing Y on X (or Y onto X).